Explainer: Xi Jinping declares himself an 'historic figure' like Mao Zedong - NZ Herald

 What was the purpose of the meeting?

 Like all meetings of the 95 million-member party's Central Committee of 400 or so top officials, the gathering aimed to achieve unity of thinking and unity of purpose.
-Heavy on ceremony it featured Xi seated center stage in an enormous room in the Great Hall of the People in the heart of Beijing.
+Heavy on ceremony it featured Xi seated centre stage in an enormous room in the Great Hall of the People in the heart of Beijing.
 The party holds roughly seven such gatherings between each of its national congresses, which are held once every five years.

 "By firmly supporting and upholding General Secretary Xi's core position, the whole party will have an anchor, the entire Chinese people will have a backbone and the giant vessel of China's rejuvenation will have a steady hand on the helm," Jiang Jinquan, director of the Central Committee's Policy Research Office, told reporters at a Friday briefing.
 "No matter what choppy waves we might encounter, we will always be able to stay calm and composed."